An open-source package manager for agent skills

 Install into every agent.

-One crew install copies the skill into Claude Code, Codex, Cursor, Gemini CLI, GitHub Copilot, Goose, and every other agent on your machine.
-Grab one skill, or a whole collection at once.
+One crew install copies the skill into Claude Code, Codex, Cursor, Gemini CLI, GitHub Copilot, Goose, and every other supported agent detected on your machine.
+Grab one skill, a local folder, a git repo, or a whole tap.

 04